Please enable JavaScript to use CodeHS

 Students will be able to create an interactive program that uses events to write sentences and then read them aloud.

-Punctuation: Write a great sentence!
+Punctuation: Write a Great Sentence!

 Students will be able to create sequences with loops to write sentences with correct punctuation and spacing.